danielharrell/SumLect2015/Lost_Idea_LA.md

 Mention notion that St. John's was a cult, and problems of initiation, but gerater point.
 What seems to have been forgotten here is the original point of setting a liberal education part.
 Education was once regarded as a serious enough thing, but also fragile enough thing, to be set apart from the ongoing world rather than anchored there.
-And the freedom involved was at the end of the education, in a mode of self-transformation rather than self-affirmation. (use above):
-We have replaced this package, ign is found in the images The defense of liberal education on the grounds of its usefulness rather than uselessness, as if in a freedom for the world.  is perhaps and its ends are anchored in the world. one of anchoring liberal education in the world, against the traditional notion that it stood apart from the world, and even aloof from the world and even aloof. to make the experience of a liberal education show and locating the place of liberal education firmly *in* the world rather than at all apart from it.
+And the freedom involved was at the end of the education, in a mode of self-transformation rather than self-affirmation.
+And self-transcendence. (use above): We have replaced this package, ign is found in the images The defense of liberal education on the grounds of its usefulness rather than uselessness, as if in a freedom for the world.  is perhaps and its ends are anchored in the world. one of anchoring liberal education in the world, against the traditional notion that it stood apart from the world, and even aloof from the world and even aloof. to make the experience of a liberal education show and locating the place of liberal education firmly *in* the world rather than at all apart from it.
 This way of putting it, in fact, shows us the sense in which the defenses of liberal education that I discussed in Part One, in which it is by making liberal education And indeed this might be said of the entire line of defense that I described in Part One: that the defense makes liberal education a matter of something other than content, by making it a matter of context.
 And indeed the essential gesture in defenses of liberal education, once content is given up, might be described as contextualizing, where the place of liberal education is located firmly in the world rather than at all apart from it.
 The mantra of "usefulness" in defenses is perhaps the most important sign of this contextualizing, Sense of value of freedom, and nature of freedom, goes hand in hand with its fragility.
-And if we can be
-suspicious of content insofar as it binds us rather than frees us, then it seems we can even more suspicious of context, which arguably binds us by its very nature.
+And if we can be suspicious of content insofar as it binds us rather than frees us, then it seems we can even more suspicious of context, which arguably binds us by its very nature.
 And I think it is on this very point that we can begin to find something deeply misconceived in

 What liberal education frees us for has to survive the self if the self can die for it, but this would suggest it is indeed a matter of subjects rather